Riverscapes/PBR_Planning_Model/docs/3_project_views.md

 ## Pre to Post-Restoration

 This project view is meant to show the potential recovery space that could occur with a combination of infrastructure removal and implimentation of LT-PBR strategies.
-Layers included are Pre-Restoration Space, Riparian Wetland Corridor, and Off-Channel Rearing Habitat.
+Layers included are Pre-Restoration Space, River Wetland Corridor, and Off-Channel Rearing Habitat.

 <img src="{{ site.baseurl }}/assets/images/PV2.PNG" width="450">